 CoCoRaHS is the Community Collaborative Rain, Hail, & Snow Network, a group of over 18,000 volunteer precipitation observers nationwide.
 CoCoRaHS observers measure the rain, hail, and snow that falls in their backyard, and share the data online.

 Reports from CoCoRaHS observers are used by many agencies at the local, state and national level, including the National Weather Service.
-It's a unique opportunity for anyone who enjoys watching the weather to become a "citizen scientist" and play an important part in documenting how weather affects your local community.
+It's a unique opportunity to become a "citizen scientist" and play an important part in documenting how weather affects your local community.

 All you need to join CoCoRaHS is a standard 4 inch diameter rain gauge which meets National Weather Service standards of accuracy to the hundredth of an inch (shown in the photos above, available for purchase on the CoCoRaHS website), and access to the internet to relay reports through the CoCoRaHS website.
-You can report precipitation daily, or on specific days when you are able to take measurements.
+You can report daily, during the rain or snow season, or whenever you are able to take measurements.
 It's up to you!
-Any precipitation reports are greatly appreciated.
+Any reports you are able to share are greatly appreciated.

-We are especially in need of precipitation reports across western and central Minnesota and across western Wisconsin.
+We are especially in need of precipitation and snowfall reports across greater Minnesota and western Wisconsin.